smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

 - All of this is to say, it was a very nerve-wracking experience.
-- I was kind of a mess for those few weeks, and there were a lot of things I wish I had known, or thought about, or been told
+- I was kind of a mess for those few weeks, and there were a lot of things I wish I had known, or thought about, or been told.
-- and so I'm here today to share a few of those with you
+- and so I'm here today to share a few of those with you.

-???
+- Also, I really had no idea what any of it entailed going in, but I quickly learned that it was actually a lot less intimidating than it seemed.
+- You really only need two things: a plausible-sounding idea and a thoughtfully-crafted proposal.

 ---
 class: center, middle, inverse

 # Part 1: The Idea

 ???

-- So, part one, is just understanding how to get started.
-- I really had no idea what any of it entailed going in, but I quickly learned that it was actually a lot less intimidating than it seemed.
-- You really only need two things: a plausible-sounding idea and a thoughtfully-crafted proposal.

 - I can't tell you how to come up with an idea.
 - It's a creative process, and everyone works differently, but I'm going to pass along some advice that I was given...